themysticsavages/cloudbot-discord/readme.md

 - weather : A small API dependent addon which gets the weather from OpenWeatherMap
 ```

+*Note: You need an API key to use the weather command when self-hosting the bot.
+Set one up [here](https://openweathermap.org/)*

 ## Recently added features

 - __Add-ons__